theY77057/ymca-resources/README.md

 - [Shifa Women’s Center](http://shifausahouston.org/)
 	- Women and children (boys up to the age of 12)
 	- transitional shelter, 90 day max
-	- Phone: 713 981 6060 (do not call 713 981 7563, it's disconnected)
+	- Phone: 713 981 6060 (*713 981 7563 is disconnected*)
-> Due to disclosure, we had to change our number.
-Please call 713.981.6060 for future reference!
-We do have availability if the client is still in need of shelter. **Ashley Burnett**
 	- Alt Phone: 713 267 4000
 	- Hours: Monday-Friday, 9AM-5PM
 	- Contact: Ashley Burnett
 	- Email: [aburnett.shifa@gmail.com](mailto:aburnett.shifa@gmail.com)
+> Due to disclosure, we had to change our number.
+Please call 713.981.6060 for future reference!
+We do have availability if the client is still in need of shelter.  **Ashley Burnett**

 ## Cancer Care Centers
 - [The Ballard House](https://www.theballardhouse.org/)
 	- [Application](https://www.theballardhouse.org/staying-with-us/apply-for-housing/)